Skip to content

 2. Our Incident Response Process

-• Remediation: We take immediate remedial action to mitigate vulnerabilities and reduce the likelihood of serious harm to individuals.
+• Remediation.
+We take immediate remedial action to mitigate vulnerabilities and reduce the likelihood of serious harm to individuals.

 3. Notification to Subscribing Firms (Data Controllers)

-• We will notify the designated Administrator/AMLCO of the affected Firm(s) without undue delay, and no later than 72 hours after confirming the breach.
+• we will notify the designated Administrator / AMLCO of the affected Firm(s) without undue delay, and no later than 72 hours after confirming the breach;

-• Our notification to the Firm will include:
+• our notification to the Firm will include:

-• A description of the data breach.
+• a description of the data breach;

-• Sentine's contact details for further coordination.
+• duely's contact details for further coordination.

 4. Notification to the OAIC and Individuals

-4A.
-Sentine's Independent NDB Obligations
+4A. duely's Independent NDB Obligations

 5. Contact